Edition for Web Developers — Last Updated 3 June 2023

 Let targetRealm be document's relevant realm.

-Let state be StructuredDeserialize(entry's serialized state, targetRealm).
+Let state be StructuredDeserialize(entry's classic history API state, targetRealm).
 If this throws an exception, catch it and let state be null.

 Set document's history object's state to state.